ekdeguzm/ekdeguzm/README.md

 ### Highlighted Projects:

 ### Personal Trivia:
-- Currently preparing for a 6 month trip to Taiwan to learn Mandarin.
+- Currently living in Taipei, Taiwan for six months to learn Mandarin.

 You can reach me at em.deguzm@gmail.com.